Feds probe helicopter crash that killed NBA legend Kobe Bryant

 "We will be here about five days on scene to collect perishable evidence," she said.
 "We are not here to determine the cause of the accident.
 We will not determine that on scene."
 Homendy said the aircraft did not have a black box, which was not required on that type of helicopter.

-"It's unbelievable that he is gone," said Esmeralda Cisneros.
-"Everyone feels empty.
-California and LA feel empty without him."

 Tributes have also flooded in from former US presidents, pop stars and athletes from different sports, a sign of how the man known as the "Black Mamba" had transcended basketball.
-The NBA announced that it had postponed Tuesday's Lakers game against the Los Angeles Clipper in the wake of the tragedy.
+The NBA said it had postponed Tuesday's Lakers game against the Los Angeles Clippers following the tragedy.

+Monday evening, NBA superstar LeBron James said he was "heartbroken and devastated" over Bryant's death in an emotional Instagram post, while also vowing to continue his friend's championship legacy with the Lakers.
+"Man I sitting here trying to write something for this post but every time I try I begin crying again just thinking about you, niece Gigi and the friendship/bond/brotherhood we had!"
+James wrote.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)